 Key customers are great for pitching new ideas and testing new marketing strategies since they are more loyal than newer clients.
 However, key customers can also be demanding of a company’s time and sometimes boundaries need to be set.
 It can be common for key customers to demand freebies or contact account managers on the weekends, which is a bad practice to maintain.
 That is why using a communications platform like Ascendo can help bridge gaps in communication and strengthen feedback loops in order to improve relationships with your key customers.

-How to Communicate with Key Customers
+How to Communicate and Manage Key Customers?

 The relationships with key customers are often complicated with longstanding contracts, communication precedents, and big egos, it’s important to treat these relationships with care.
 Companies should be available to quickly respond to all sorts of issues like technical support, product questions, and more.